YinnyF/twitter-java/README.md

 Posting and listing tweets is already implemented and commented.

-## Quickstart
+## Usage

-First create the databases.
+First create the databases:
 ```shell
 ; createdb makers-twitter-clone-dev
 ; createdb makers-twitter-clone-test